-Three systematic reviews have analyzed over 60 trials of beta blockers after MI.46-48 The first (Yusuf, 1985) analyzed 22 long-term trials of beta blockers in acute myocardial infarction.
+Three systematic reviews have analyzed over 60 trials of beta blockers after MI.50-52 The first (Yusuf, 1985) analyzed 22 long-term trials of beta blockers in acute myocardial infarction.
 Overall beta blockers reduced mortality by 23%, from an average of 10% to 8%.
 The second (Hjalmarson, 1997) found an average 20% mortality reduction in 24 trials of a total of 25,000 patients.

-A more recent review (Freemantle, 1999) used meta-regression to examine the relationship of characteristics of different beta blockers with the outcome of treatment.48 In their analysis of 24 long-term trials, cardioselectivity had no effect, but there was a near significant trend towards decreased benefit in drugs with intrinsic sympathomimetic activity.
-Individually, acebutolol (0.49; 0.25-0.93), metoprolol tartrate (0.80; 0.66-0.96), propranolol (0.71; 0.59-0.85), timolol (0.59; 0.46-0.77) significantly reduced mortality, but there was insufficient data to distinguish among them.
-The analysis included just one trial of carvedilol, a pilot study in 151 post-MI patients (Basu et al, 1997).49
+A more recent review (Freemantle, 1999) used meta-regression to examine the relationship of characteristics of different beta blockers with the outcome of treatment.52 In their analysis of 24 long-term trials, cardioselectivity had no effect, but there was a near significant trend towards decreased benefit in drugs with intrinsic sympathomimetic activity.
+Individually, acebutolol (0.49; 0.25-0.93), metoprolol tartrate (0.80; 0.66-0.96), propranolol (0.71; 0.59-0.85), and timolol (0.59; 0.46-0.77) significantly reduced mortality, but there was insufficient data to distinguish among them.
+The analysis included just one trial of carvedilol, a pilot study in 151 post-MI patients (Basu et al., 1997).53

-Table 6 below summarizes placebo controlled trials that enrolled > 100 patients, had long-term follow-up (> 6 weeks) and met our other inclusion criteria.

-All of the trials in Table 6 were analyzed in the 1999 systematic review except for CAPRICORN, which was conducted from 1997 to 2000 at 163 sites in 17 countries and published in 2001.50 Unlike the other trials, CAPRICORN included only patients who had reduced left ventricular function (<40%) after acute myocardial infarction as determined by echocardiography or cardiac catheterization.
+Table 7 summarizes placebo-controlled trials that enrolled > 100 patients, had long-term follow-up (> 6 weeks), and met our other inclusion criteria.
+All of these trials were analyzed in the 1999 systematic review except for CAPRICORN, which was conducted from 1997 to 2000 at 163 sites in 17 countries and published in 2001.54 Unlike the other trials, CAPRICORN included only patients who had reduced left ventricular function ($\leq 40\%$) after acute myocardial infarction as determined by echocardiography or cardiac catheterization.
 Patients with uncontrolled heart failure, such as those requiring intravenous diuretics, were excluded.
 Of 1959 subjects randomized to either carvedilol or placebo at an average of 10 days following a confirmed MI, 1289 had no clinical signs of heart failure (Killip Class I), 593 had Killip Class II heart failure, and 65 had Killip Class III failure.
 The mean ejection fraction was 32.8%.

 The original primary endpoint was all-cause mortality.
-This was revised to include all-cause mortality plus cardiovascular hospital admissions as a co-primary endpoint when a blinded interim analysis suggested that overall mortality rates were lower than predicted.
+Subsequently, following a masked interim analysis in which the data and safety monitoring board found that overall mortality rates were lower than predicted, the CAPRICORN steering committee decided to adopt the co-primary endpoints of all-cause mortality together with all-cause mortality plus cardiovascular hospital admissions.
 There was no difference between carvedilol and placebo for the primary endpoint of mortality plus cardiovascular admissions (35% vs. 37% for placebo over 1.3 years, p=0.299).
 However, carvedilol reduced the original primary endpoint of total mortality (12% vs. 15% for placebo over 1.3 years; NNT=30 or NNT for 1 year=43).
 The p value was 0.03, which, although nominally significant, did not meet the higher level of significance specified when the combined primary outcome measure was adopted.